devdezzies/devdezzies/README.md

 - 🚀 Project Showcase: [abdullahspace](https://abdullahspace.netlify.app/)
 - 📖 Favorite Books: [Goodreads](https://www.goodreads.com/user/show/150964873-abdullah)
 - 💬 `ping` me about **mobile**, **design**, **flutter**, **software-development**, **design thinking**, **books**, **music**, **movies**

-Current Projects:
-- Later, A platform for people to meet with their stories
-- WorthEveryPenny, a finance app made for students to manage their budget
-- AI vision for parsing information from image, optimized for bill payments